dotnetCarpenter/demo-chat-scroll/ch01/step1.md

 [Back to index](../README.md)

-I am going to show you how to implement, some of a very simple and naive chat.
-Not in jQuery, because it seems that you still need to _get_ the foundation of front-end development, but in vanilla javascript (js).
+Before jumping in and give the implementation in jQuery, let's take a step back and implement this in a framework/library agnostic way.
+That can then be either augmented or refactored to use a library, like [jQuery][jquery], or a framework like [Vue.js][vuejs].

-We are going to look at best practice for front-end architecture, CSS naming and the most useful DOM API's.
+We are going to look at best practice for front-end architecture, Cascading Style Sheets (CSS) naming conventions and the most common used Document Object Model (DOM) APIs.

 ## Architecture